meggie-d/APS360/README.md

 # APS360
-This will be the repository used for our APS360 Course Project
+This is the repository for our APS360 Course Project